Clark (musician): Dance

-Art
+Art installations

-Clark contributed music, along with fellow Warp artist Jamie Lidell to a giant interactive projection show at Saatchi & Saatchi's New Director Showcase in 2011.
+In 2011, Clark contributed music, along with fellow Warp artist Jamie Lidell, to a giant interactive projection show at Saatchi & Saatchi's New Director Showcase.

-Clark collaborated with Brighton based artist collective Blast Theory in 2011 on a piece entitled Fixing Point.
-The piece was an interactive audio walk with music by Clark and deals with the legacy of the conflict in Northern Ireland, in particular the disappearance of Seamus Ruddy.
-He worked again with the collective on a piece for the Aichi Triennale, contributing his track "Black Stone" for use in the work.
+Also in 2011, Clark collaborated with Brighton-based artist collective Blast Theory on Fixing Point, an interactive audio walk dealing with the legacy of the conflict in Northern Ireland, in particular the disappearance of Seamus Ruddy.